wermos/website/lessons/3d-basic-rendering/volume-rendering-for-developers/ray-marching-get-it-right.md

 ![Figure 1: isotropic (light is scattered in all directions over the sphere of directions) vs anisotropic phase function (light is not uniformly distributed over the sphere of directions).](/images/volume-rendering-developers/voldev-iso-anisotropic.png)

 When a photon interacts with a particle, it can be scattered out in any direction within the sphere of possible directions around the particle where every direction is equally likely to be chosen than any others.
 In this particular case, we speak of an **isotropic** scattering volume.
 But isotropic scattering is not the norm.
 Most volumes tend to scatter light in a restricted range of directions.
 We then speak of an **anisotropic** scattering medium or volume.
-The phase function is simply a mathematical equation that tells you how much light is being scattered for a particular combination of directions: the view direction $\omega$ and the incoming light direction $\omega'$.
-The function returns a value in the range 0 to 1\.
+The phase function is simply a mathematical equation that tells you how much light is being scattered for a particular combination of directions: the view direction \(\omega\) and the incoming light direction $\omega'$.
+The function returns a value in the range 0 to 1.
 In mathematical terms, we say that the phase function models the angular distribution of light (or radiance) scattered.

 The phase function has a couple of properties.
-First, it necessarily integrates to 1 over its domain which is the sphere of direction $S^2$.
+First, it necessarily integrates to 1 over its domain which is the sphere of direction \(S^2\).
 Indeed particles making up the volume are hit by light beams coming from possibly all directions and that set of possible directions can be seen as a sphere centered around the particle.
 So if we consider all directions from which light can come around the particle, how much light is being scattered out around that same particle can't be greater than the sum of all incoming light.
 This is the reason why the phase function needs to be normalized over the sphere of directions:

 $$\int_{S^2} f_p(x, \omega, \omega')d\omega' = 1$$

 If the phase function wasn't normalized, it would contribute to either "add" or "remove" light.
 Another property of phase functions is reciprocity.
-If you swap the $\omega$ and $\omega'$ terms in the equation, the result returned by the phase function is the same.
+If you swap the \(\omega\) and \(\omega'\) terms in the equation, the result returned by the phase function is the same.

 $$f_p(x, \omega, \omega') = f_p(x, \omega', \omega)$$

 ![Figure 2: the phase function only considers the angle $\theta$ between the light and view direction.](/images/volume-rendering-developers/voldev-phasefunctheta.png)

 The phase function only depends on the angle between the view and the incoming light direction.
-This is why it is generally defined in terms of an angle $\theta$ (the Greek letter theta), the angle between the two vectors (and not $\omega$ and $\omega'$).
-If we take the dot product of the directions $\omega$ (the view direction) and $\omega'$ (the incoming light direction), $\cos(\theta$) spans over the range of [-1, 1] and thus $\theta$ itself spans over the range [0, $\pi$] as shown in the image below.
+This is why it is generally defined in terms of an angle $\theta$ (the Greek letter theta), the angle between the two vectors (and not \(\omega\) and \(\omega'\)).
+If we take the dot product of the directions $\omega$ (the view direction) and \(\omega'\) (the incoming light direction), \(\cos(\theta\)) spans over the range of [-1, 1] and thus \(\theta\) itself spans over the range [0, $\pi$] as shown in the image below.

 ![](/images/volume-rendering-developers/voldev-phasefuncdir.png?)

 !!!
-In summary, the phase function tells you how much light is likely to be scattered towards the viewer ($\omega$) for any particular incoming light direction ($\omega'$).
+In summary, the phase function tells you how much light is likely to be scattered towards the viewer (\(\omega\)) for any particular incoming light direction (\(\omega'\)).
 !!!

 Enough chatting.
 What do these phase functions look like?

 The simplest one is the phase function of isotropic volumes.
-Because light coming from all sets of directions within the sphere of directions is also equally scattered in all sets of directions over the sphere, uniformly, the phase function (remember its integral over the spherical domain needs to be normalized to 1) simply is: $$f_p(x, \theta) = { 1 \over {4\pi}}$$
+Because light coming from all sets of directions within the sphere of directions is also equally scattered in all sets of directions over the sphere, uniformly, the phase function (remember its integral over the spherical domain needs to be normalized to 1) simply is:

+$$f_p(x, \theta) = { 1 \over {4\pi}}$$

 Note that this function is independent of the view and incoming light direction.
 The $\theta$ angle is there in the function's definition but is not used in the equation itself (on the right-hand side of the equal sign).
 This is expected since the direction of the out-scattered photon is independent of the incoming light direction (there's no dependency between the two so it has no reason to appear in the equation) and all out-scattered directions are equally likely to be chosen (which is why the equation is a constant).
 It's not very hard to understand this equation.
-The area of a sphere is $4\pi$ steradians and so that's basically the surface covered by all our incoming directions if you think of this direction in terms of differential solid angles, and thus the phase function ought to be 1 over $4\pi$ to satisfy the normalization property: the surface covered by all incoming directions divided by $4\pi$ equals 1.
+The area of a sphere is $4\pi$ steradians and so that's basically the surface covered by all our incoming directions if you think of this direction in terms of differential solid angles, and thus the phase function ought to be 1 over \(4\pi\) to satisfy the normalization property: the surface covered by all incoming directions divided by \(4\pi\) equals 1.
 This is a good time to mention that the unit of phase functions is 1/sr (sr here stands for [steradian](https://en.wikipedia.org/wiki/Steradian)).

 The phase function for isotropic volumes is quite simple.
 Let's look at another one called the **Henyey-Greenstein** phase function.
 It looks like this: